continuouscoordination/principles/en/02-lead-with-context.md

 A comprehensive guide to effective business management, focusing on maximizing productivity and efficiency through systematic planning, decision-making, and team empowerment.

 - [Wodtke, J. (2016). _Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results_.
 Cucina Media LLC.](https://legacycatalog.nypl.org/record=b21942993~S1) Combining storytelling with practical advice, Christina Wodtke demonstrates that focusing on a small set of well-defined goals can drive progress, alignment, and success in an organization.

+- [Bielaszka-DuVernay, C. (2008). _Micromanage at Your Peril_](https://hbr.org/2008/02/micromanage-at-your-peril) A deeper dive into the counterproductive perils of micromanagement.